jjvaz25/ga-projects/unit1/unit1-HamishL/readme-HL.md

 SlackerBot is conversational and uses a small amount of randomness within functions to ensure repeated uses have variety.

-The idea came about as I has initially having issues with hubot working.
+The idea came about as I was initially having issues with hubot working.
 I created my first call asking it if it works, in which it would say it never did.
 I guess I couldn't shake off the idea that my bot was lazy, so decided to build upon that.

 ### SlackerBot Functions Overview

 __Basic Call and response__
+There are three Call and responses:

-#### Do you even work?
+#### 1. Do you even work?

 This is used to test if the bot is on.
 This was the first call written and inspired the vibe of SlackerBot

-#### Do you like _X_?
+#### 2. Do you like _X_?

 First IF usage.
 Questions that can be asked:
 - Do you like not working?